JodyAndrews/UWPChip8/README.md

 Note that this does not include any Chip-8 ROMs.
 These can be had from : http://www.zophar.net/pdroms/chip8.html

+Keys are :

+1, 2, 3, 4
+q, w, e, r
+a, s, d, f
+z, x, c, v

+You'll have to work out which is which per game.
+Generally '2' and 'w' are 'fire' and either side of that are directional input.

-Demonstrates the CanvasAnimatedControl update cycle and drawing pixels as rectangles with DrawRectangle as well as picking files with FileOpenPicker.
-This does not demonstrate rendering to a bitmap however I may add this later; due to the low resolution output from the 'CPU' this does not tend to yield great results when scaled.
+This project demonstrates the CanvasAnimatedControl update cycle and drawing pixels as rectangles with DrawRectangle as well as picking files with FileOpenPicker.

 Pull requests are always welcome.